So what came out of the meeting?

 April 26: Transcriptions should be complete and broken down into 3-5 key concepts

-May 2: Have some video clips ready and be about done with my Powerpoint Prezi for the Symposium
+May 2: Have some video clips ready and be about done with my

 May 9: Literature Review redone, and done (which is probably a smart idea because the symposium is two days later.
 BLARG!)